gkimball1/maze-bot/README.md

 Since Sawyer's precision would be limited by the lack of closed-loop control around the arm's position, we (the marker) would have to be able to physically tolerate a certain margin of error while maintaining its ink-depositing abilities.
 As such, we designed a two-way elastic suspension system that would allow the marker to be displaced a small amount from its equilibrium position, protecting ourselves from compromising neither our drawing capabilities or the structural integrity of the marker itself.
 This gives a small tradeoff of having the marker have a little bit of "lag" as it's dragged across the whiteboard, but for the much greater benefit of stability and simplicity of design.

+The result of these design choices results in a rather useful robot for use in certain applications.
+For instance, for operation on an assembly line, the use of just 1 AR tag on each part means less overhead in AR tag placement per part.
+The durability of the marker is significantly lengthened because of the suspension; the

 ## Implementation
 The implemented steps were: